Warren Local High School (Vincent, Ohio)

 Warren High School is a public high school in Vincent, Ohio, United States.
 It is the only secondary school in the Warren Local School District.
-Athletic teams compete as the Warren Warriors in the Ohio High School Athletic Association as a member of both the Ohio Valley Athletic Conference and Twin State League.
+Athletic teams compete as the Warren Warriors in the Ohio High School Athletic Association as a member of the Tri-Valley Conference (Ohio).
 It is one of the only high schools left in the country with a dedicated hand bells program.